krahets/hello-algo/en/docs/chapter_tree/array_representation_of_tree.md

 <p align="center"> Figure 7-15 &nbsp; Array representation of a complete binary tree </p>

-The following code implements a binary tree based on array representation, including the following operations:
+The following code implements a binary tree using an array representation, including the following operations:

-- Given a certain node, obtain its value, left (right) child node, and parent node.
+- Given a node, obtain its value, left (right) child node, and parent node.
 - Obtain the preorder, inorder, postorder, and level-order traversal sequences.

 === "Python"